 Greater Yellowstone Fire Action Network

-Photo Credit: Liz Davy GYFAN
+Photo Credit: Cristi Landes GYFAN

 The Greater Yellowstone Fire Action Network (GYFAN) is a network formed to address challenges communities and the landscape face with wildfire.